Generating a data source description

 Reviewing the data source description

-Before using a data source description generated by the CLI, you should check the:
+Before using a data source description created by the CLI, you should check that the generated file is correct.

-- source file format; see Specifying the source data file format
+- Check the source file format; see Specifying the source data file format

-- dataset type has been defined correctly; see Types of dataset
+- Check the dataset type; see Types of dataset

-- (optional) properties block contains any other fields not in the event or location block that you want to ingest; see Defining other fields
+propertiesblock has been generated, containing any fields not in the event or location block that you want to ingest; see Defining other fields

-- each field that you want to ingest has been described correctly, including its:
+You should also verify that each field you want to ingest has been described correctly, including:

 more than one field for latitude, longitude or timestamp, you should avoid using ids that are